 Did you know that men are more prone to some illnesses than women?
 This is because of some genetic factors.
 However, lifestyle and habits like smoking, poor diet, obesity, stress, long-working hours, are all contributing factors to a greater rate of illnesses, depression, and suicide among most men.

 One of the issues concerning men’s health that is rarely discuss is having low testosterone.
 However, more and more men are now embracing hormone replacement treatments to improve not only their health, but also the overall quality of life.

 Why is Testosterone Important?

 Let’s just say, testosterone is what makes men – men.
 This male hormone is responsible for not only normal sexual function and growth as well as sex drive, but it also provides energy, maintain psychological well-being, and cognitive function of the brain.
 It helps keep muscle and bone strength and promotes weight management.
 It also helps regulate cholesterol, lipid, and blood sugar in the body.

 Testosterone, however, naturally declines with age.
 The good news is that there is no dramatic decline of testosterone in men like that of a female menopause.
 About 10% of men however, will have a testosterone level significantly lower than it should be at a certain age.
 Symptoms or health issues related to low T will then be evident.

 If you want to know where you’re at with your T, you can contact any testosterone therapy clinic and get yourself tested.
-Appropriate testing is imperative if you are diagnosed with low T, so that you’ll be guided on the treatment you will undergo.
+Appropriate testing is imperative if you are diagnosed with low T, so that you’ll be guided on the testosterone treatment you will undergo.

 Aside from ageing, certain conditions such as hypogonadism, which is the abnormal functioning of the testicles, can cause the low production of testosterone in the body.
 Diabetes and obesity can also contribute to the decrease in the levels of this hormone among men.

 Low levels of this male hormone may cause a range of unpleasant conditions such as sleep disturbance, low sex drive, erectile dysfunction, fragile bones, fatigue, and depression.
 It can also cause decreased body hair and impaired growth of sexual organs.